cselab/Mirheo/docs/source/user/user.rst

     mpirun -np 2 python3 script.py

-The code employs simple domain decomposition strategy (see :any:`mirheo`) with the work mapping fixed in the beginning of the simulation.
+The code employs simple domain decomposition strategy (see :any:`Mirheo`) with the work mapping fixed in the beginning of the simulation.

 .. warning::